wpilibsuite/frc-docs/source/docs/getting-started/running-a-benchtop/creating-benchtop-test-program-cpp-java.rst

 Opening The New Project
 -----------------------

 After successfully creating your project, VS Code will give the option of opening the project as shown below.
-We can choose to do that now or later by typing Ctrl-K (Command+O on macOS) and select the folder where we saved our project.
+We can choose to do that now or later by typing :kbd:`Ctrl-K` then :kbd:`Ctrl-O` (or just Command+O on macOS) and select the folder where we saved our project.

 Once opened we will see the project hierarchy on the left.
 Double clicking on the file will open that file in the editor.